AP, IB, PSAT, SAT & ACT Testing

 Students enrolled in IB classes may take the IB examination in May during spring semester.
 If students receive a score of 5, 6, or 7, many 4-year and community colleges may waive the equivalent course at the college level, thus awarding credit for passing IB scores.
 Some colleges award college credit for score of 3 or 4, but that decision varies by the institution.

-Note: Please contact our IB Coordinator to learn about possible scholarship opportunities to fund IB testing costs.
+Note: Please contact our IB Program Lead to learn about possible scholarship opportunities to fund IB testing costs.

 PSAT, SAT & ACT Testing Information and Dates